 The Ventura County Forensic Services Bureau (FSB) is a full service forensic unit within the sheriff’s office that serves all law enforcement agencies in Ventura County.
 The Bureau consists of approximately 38 full-time forensic scientists, 4 forensic technicians, 6 field evidence technicians, 10 property/evidence staff and 7 support staff.
 The Bureau analyzes over 14,000 cases, handles over 40,000 items of evidence and responds to approximately 300 crime scenes per year.
 The Bureau consists of the following sections/units:

-- Comparative Analysis Unit – Responsible for the examination of shoe prints and tire tracks for identification and comparison.
+Comparative Analysis Unit: Responsible for the examination of shoe prints for identification and comparison.

 The Ventura County Sheriff’s Office Forensic Services Bureau (FSB) is ISO/IEC 17025 accredited by the ANSI National Accreditation Board (ANAB) as a Testing and Calibration Laboratory.
 The FSB also complies with the Quality Assurance Standards for Forensic DNA Testing Laboratories issued by the Federal Bureau Investigation.